mk-fg/fgtk/README.rst

 Can be used as a GDM-less way to start/keep such sessions (with proper display/tty and class/type from env) without much hassle or other weirdness like "agetty --autologin" or "login" in some pty (see also `mk-fg/de-setup
-<https://github.com/mk-fg/de-setup>`_ repo), or for whatever other pam-session
+<https://github.com/mk-fg/de-setup>`_ repo), or for whatever other pam wrapping
-wrapping, as script has nothing specific (or even related) to desktops.
+or testing (e.g. try logins with passwords from file), as it has nothing specific (or even related) to desktops.

 Self-contained python-3 script, using libpam via ctypes.

-``machinectl shell myuser@ some-command`` seem to do very similar if not same exact thing, so maybe a good idea to use that instead, if possible.
-Didn't think it'd work for root container like that at the time of writing this script.

 Warning: this script is no replacement for su/sudo wrt uid/gid-switching, and doesn't implement all the checks and sanitization these tools do, so only